-Three of my best friends from college just texted me telling me they’re planning to buy carbon offsets and wanted my two cents.
-The problem is: I’m having difficulty reducing my thoughts to a text.
+One of my best friends from college just texted me telling me they’re planning to buy carbon offsets and wanted my two cents.
+The problem is I have so many feelings, I’m having difficulty reducing my thoughts to a coherent response.
+Here’s why.

 A little more than 10 years ago, my work as a climate change and clean energy consultant led me to writing a paper on Greenhouse Gas (GHG) Offsets.
 The more I learned, the more I realized the complexity inherent in trading money for “emissions reductions” in other places.
 The problems begin with the complexity of the basic criteria for what makes up an offset (additionality, measureability, complete accounting, verifiability, enforceability, permanence).

 Assuming you’re looking for a less technical response, I like this below excerpt from A Short Guide to Carbon Offsets” because she emphasizes some DIY offsetting options and also reminding us that the most important thing is to reduce our own emissions.of Ethical Consumer’s “

 We recommend offsetting at the level of individual projects (rather than just giving to a company’s whole portfolio) because this is the level at which there is most information available.
 Accordingly, most of this feature deals with how best to choose such a project.
 In the process it also looks at criticisms of specific types of offsets, and of the whole concept.